RenatoDourad0/Project_Tryunfo_Trybe/README.md

 ### The project

-Develop a functional card game where the user can add and remove customised cards, view the full deck and play.
+In this project I developed a functional card game where the user can add and remove customised cards, view the full deck and play.

-The main habilities practiced in this project were:
+The main habilities practiced here were:

 - Render components based on it's state

 - Update components state

 - Capture events with React syntax
--

 - Develop forms using JSX syntax

 - Pass information from child components to its parent through callBacks